CoCoNut-UvA/coconut/docs/source/working_with_traversals.rst

     BINOP_LEFT(binop) = TRAVopt(BINOP_LEFT(binop))
     BINOP_RIGHT(binop) = TRAVopt(BINOP_RIGHT(binop))

-The *children* variant takes a node and traverses all its children via a *TRAVopt*.
+The *children* variant takes a node and traverses all its children, in top to bottom order of your definition, via a *TRAVopt*.
 The *children* variant does the assignment for you.
 So, the previous example becomes:

 .. code-block:: C